SonyaJane/mobility-mapper-frontend/README.md

 ## User Experience (UX)

-### Business Goals
+### Project Goals

-The Mobility Mapper frontend is designed to deliver an intuitive user experience, ensuring that wheelers can plan safe an accessible routes.
-The primary business goals are:
+The Mobility Mapper frontend is designed to deliver an intuitive user experience, ensuring that wheelchair users can plan accessible routes.
+The primary project goals are:

-* Provide a frontend to a server-based route-finding engine for wheelchair users
+* Provide a frontend to a server-based route-finding engine for wheelchair users.
 * Enable users to select a start and destination location and obtain a route optimised for wheelers.
 * Provide the following ways of selecting a start or destination location:
     - Text search for a place or address